hiroyuki-kasai/NMFLibrary/README.md

 <br />

-How to use from python
+How to use NMFLibrary from python
 ----------------------------

 **Step 1: Find the path to the MATLAB folder**